 How To Make Vegan Baked Oatmeal

-Step Four: Stir in the spices, baking powder, and salt.
-Then finally add in the oats in batches and stir with a spatula.
+Photo 5-7: Stir in the spices, baking powder, and salt.
+Then, finally, add the oats in batches and stir with a spatula.
 Add any chopped nuts or seeds of your choice (optional).

-Step Five: Pour the peanut butter banana oatmeal mixture into the prepared pan.
-Optionally top it with additional thinly sliced banana/s.
+Photo 8: Pour the peanut butter banana oatmeal mixture into the prepared pan.
+Optionally, top it with additional thinly sliced banana/s.
 Bake for between 35-40 minutes (depending on the size of the pan) or until the oatmeal is set and golden brown.

 Check the ‘how to serve’ section below for more suggestions!